Infective endocarditis is an infection in the heart’s lining or valve. Left untreated, it can cause valve damage or heart failure.

 What causes infective endocarditis?

-Infective endocarditis is primarily caused by bacteria in the bloodstream that then travel to your heart and attaches to abnormal heart valves or damaged heart tissue.
+Infective endocarditis is primarily caused by bacteria in the bloodstream that then travel to your heart and attach to abnormal heart valves or damaged heart tissue.
 Infection can occur if a heart valve becomes damaged and the body’s healing process allows bacteria to become trapped in the layers of heart tissue.

 What are some of the signs and symptoms of infective endocarditis?